-Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with occasional field trips on Thursday mornings.
-Therefore, you will have classes for 23 hours most weeks, but this may vary on field trip weeks.
+Classes run from 10am to 1pm from Monday to Friday, with afternoon classes from 2pm to 4pm from Monday to Thursday, with one Saturday excursion (nine hours).

 On every field trip, support is provided by two members of the Centre for International English team per coach.
 A full risk assessment is conducted before the trip and a departmental mobile number is made available to all students so that contact can be maintained throughout the trip between staff and students.